Customer service & tarmac delay plan

 Have not yet commenced your journey we will:

-- Ensure connections with other flights that are part of the same ticketed journey are re-booked with as little disruption as possible
+- Endeavour to ensure connections with other flights that are part of the same ticketed journey are re-booked with as little disruption as possible

 - Keep you updated with any changes to rescheduled travel plans